nicolausboby/Anti-Spam/README.md

 # Anti-Spam
-Knuth-Morris-Pratt and Boyer-Moore Algorithm for spam detection in Twitter and Line API
+Knuth-Morris-Pratt, Boyer-Moore Algorithm, and Regex pattern matching for post-spam detection in Twitter and Line API